seiyria/Roguathia/README.md

 * More puzzles
 * More intricate death messages ("while asleep" "while stunned")
 * Catchable ammo, recoverable ammo
-* Gems: random category, unidentifieable until the end of the game
+* Gems: random category, unidentifiable until the end of the game
 * Scrolls: only usable by players? (ie, not the characters in the dungeon)
-* Drop items on dungeon floor occasionally during generation
 * Traps in the dungeon (also implement levitation)
 * Deities
 * Conflict trait